How to spot your colour blind learners

-Whilst every teacher will want to identify and support their colour blind students, they are thwarted.
-This is because they are unlikely to have had any training in CVD, the Department for Education provides no information and advice (because perplexingly CVD is not considered a SEN), Local Education Authorities have phased out colour vision screening at school entry (see article from the British Journal of School Nursing May 2015) and colour vision testing does not form part of the NHS eye test for children.
+Whilst like all great teachers you will be keen to be able to identify and support your colour blind learners, you will have been thwarted.
+It’s unlikely you’ll have had any teacher training in CVD (colour vision deficiency), the Department for Education provides no information and advice, colour vision screening at school entry has been phased out (see article from the British Journal of School Nursing May 2015) and colour vision testing does not form part of the NHS eye test for children.
 All of this results in approximately 80% of CVD students being undiagnosed when they enter secondary school.

 Luckily there are some classic signs to help you spot your colour blind students so we have listed a few here for you.